chappy84/google-analytics-server-side/README.markdown

 #### Curl
-This utilises the php extension cURL. cURL is recommended, however as it's not always available the code defaults to stream to allow all servers make http requests in the correct way.
+This utilises the php extension cURL. cURL is recommended, however as it's not always available the code falls back to stream to allow all servers make http requests in the correct way.
 Any options provided to this class must be passed using the [curl constants][12] as identifiers (associative array keys or option names).